 Cost When New: A known Japanese production model from 1976 shows a sticker of ¥3,000.
 In 1970, that would be the equivalent of about $10.00 (for modern value, try this calculator).
 If it were available for export, the price would likely be higher outside Japan; the cost of living was radically lower in Japan then, to the point that it was viewed much as China is now as a source of cheaply made but relatively advanced consumer goods.
 The restarted Elite 95S costs ¥10,000.

-Point: My example is semi-hooded, which obscures markings, and I haven’t satisfied myself whether it’s steel or gold.
-14k points are certainly known (that ’76 model mentioned above certainly had one), and are the standard in current production.
+Point: My black example is semi-hooded, which obscures markings, and I haven’t satisfied myself whether it’s steel or gold.
+18 K is present in my white version (made in 1970, during the “gold war“), 14K points are certainly known (that ’76 model mentioned above certainly had one of the latter), and 14K are the standard in current production.

 If you are relying on the preceding information to win a bet or impress a teacher, you should read the site’s scholarly caveat.
 Remember, this is the internet, and it’s full of bad information.